Mississippi is only state without any concussion safety law

 * The Illinois law differs slightly from the model Lystedt Law in its approach: the law directs the Illinois High School Association to set guidelines on concussion management which parallel the three key provisions of the Lystedt Law.
 As a result, some websites, including MomsTEAM, count Illinois; some others don't.

 ** The new Georgia goes one step further than most state laws by extending the Lystedt requirements to private schools, charter schools, and youth sports outside of school.
 The same is true of the new Tennessee and Montana laws.

-Sources: Numerous, including National Coalition on Youth Sport Concussion, Safe Kids USA, NFL Health and Safety and the National Athletic Trainers' Association and the Network for Public Law (citations to, and excellent summary, of each individual state law), and Education Week ; and American Academy of Physical Medicine and Rehabilitation (which has an excellent pdf tracking legislative developments)
+Sources: Numerous, including the Law Atlas (an absolutely outstanding, searchable data base containing all the state laws); National Coalition on Youth Sport Concussion, Safe Kids USA, NFL Health and Safety and the National Athletic Trainers' Association and the Network for Public Law (citations to, and excellent summary, of each individual state law), and Education Week ; and American Academy of Physical Medicine and Rehabilitation (which has an excellent pdf tracking legislative developments).

 Most States Have Strong Youth Sports Concussion Safety Laws

 Forty-seven states have enacted a so-called Zackery Lystedt concussion safety law since May 2009.
 Of the remaining three states, Wyoming has enacted a weak concussion safety law, and the high school athletic association in Arkansas has rules that mirror the concussion laws of other states, leaving only one state (Mississippi) with no law or bill pending.